dgl-prc/m_testing_adversatial_sample/README.md

 device: -1
 <======>Parameters=======>
 ```
-If you do not need to alter the settings,then press any key to continue and logs as follows will be output:
+If you do not need to alter the settings, press any key to continue and the logs as follows will be output:

 ```
 2019-01-13 13:28:47,651 - INFO - data type:mnist